 Some languages such as C do not readily support OOP.
-Other languages such as C++ support OOP, but don't require you to use the object-oriented features of the language.
+Other languages such as C++ support OOP, but don't mandate that you use the object-oriented features of the language.

-JAVA requires you to program by means of OOP techniques.
-In particular, it is not possible to write even the simplest program in JAVA without taking an object-oriented approach.
-You may do an excellent program, or you may do a poor program, but your JAVA program must use objects.
+Java requires you to program by means of OOP techniques.
+In particular, it is not possible to write even the simplest program in Java without taking an object-oriented approach.
+You may develop an excellent program, or you may develop a poor program, but your Java program must use objects.

-Although JAVA has some very complex and sophisticated features such as multi-threading, it is not difficult to learn.
-To program in JAVA, you have to know these two items:
+Although Java has some very complex and sophisticated features such as multi-threading, it is not difficult to learn how to program in Java.
+To program in Java, you have to:

-- 1. Learning to productively utilise the large set of class libraries containing dozens of classes and hundreds of methods which are provided as part of the JAVA Development Kit to supplement the language; - 2.
-Learning how to design and program in the object-oriented paradigm.
+- 1. Learn how to productively utilise the large set of class libraries containing dozens of classes and hundreds of methods which are provided as part of the Java Development Kit or Java Standard (Enterprise) Edition to supplement the language; - 2.
+Learn how to design and program in the object-oriented paradigm.

 The first of these challenges can be met on a gradual basis.
-In other words, it is not necessary to know the entire class library to produce useful JAVA programs.
-Learning new tools and JAVA abilities give you more to produce more powerful programs.
+In other words, it is not necessary to know the entire class library to produce useful Java programs.
+Learning new tools and Java capabilities certainly help you to produce more powerful programs.

-The second challenge cannot be met on a gradual basis.
-It is not possible to create even the simplest JAVA program without programming in the objectoriented paradigm.
+However the second challenge cannot be met on a gradual basis.
+It is not possible to create even the simplest Java program without programming in the object-oriented paradigm.